-From the sky to the water,the color blue is all around you in nature.
+From the sky to the water, the color blue is all around you in nature.
 Known for its peaceful quality, this versatile hue ranges from playful baby blues to elegant indigos.
-And because its many shades and moods continue to inspire decorators,it’s being crowned the color of the season.
+And because it has many shades, its moods continue to inspire decorators.
+Now, it’s being crowned the color of the season.
 Look on to discover the power of blue and the different ways to feature it in your home.

 Blue & The Color Wheel

-This sophisticated and soothing scheme lends itself well to modern spaces.
-It use stints and shades of one color, staying within the same column on the color wheel.
+This sophisticated and soothing scheme blends itself well into modern spaces.
+It uses tints and shades of one color, staying within the same column on the color wheel.
 A monochromatic scheme for blue might feature a range of tones from pale periwinkle to hydra blue.

 Opposites attract as proven by this scheme which pairs two colors that are opposite each other on the color wheel.
 These colors complement each other, adding interest and energy to a room.
 Looking at the color wheel, you can see that the complement of blue is orange.